Troller T4

-The Troller T4 was a four-wheel drive/rear-wheel drive vehicle made by Troller.
+The Troller T4 is a four-wheel drive/rear-wheel drive vehicle that was made by Troller.
 It was only available as a two-door car with a fiberglass body and steel chassis, with a design inspired by the Jeep.
 It has standard 4WD, a 5-speed manual transmission and Dana axles.
 The engine is a 3.0 L turbo Diesel built by MWM and was introduced in 2004.